xiaohoulu/PFENet-main/readme.md

 Authors: Guanghui Yue, Houlu Xiao

 ### 1. Preface
-This repository provides code for "Progressive Feature Enhancement Network for Automated Colorectal Polyp Segmentation" IEEE TASE-2024. ( [paper]:() )
+This repository provides code for "Progressive Feature Enhancement Network for Automated Colorectal Polyp Segmentation" IEEE TASE-2024.

 if you have any questions about our paper, feel free to contact me.
 And if you are using PraNet or evaluation toolbox for your research, please cite this paper
 ### 2. Overview